 MMMM (for 4000) is not accepted in traditional Roman numerals.

 Quick Tip: Only I, X, C, and M can be repeated up to three times.
 V, L, and D are never repeated because they already represent half values (5, 50, and 500).
+For example, lxxx Roman numeral is equal to 80 and it contains just one L and X is repeated three times.

-One of the basic guidelines for writing Roman numerals is the Addition Rule.
+One of the basic guidelines for writing Roman numerals is the addition rule.

 This rule states that the values are added together when a smaller or equal Roman letter comes after a larger or equal one.